QiushiSun/NCISurvey/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue)
 [![Twitter Follow](https://img.shields.io/twitter/follow/qiushi_sun)](https://twitter.com/qiushi_sun)

-*Please do not hesitate to contact us or launch pull requests if you find any related papers that are missing here.*
+*Please do not hesitate to contact us or launch pull requests if you find any related papers that are missing in our paper.*

 ## News 📰
 - Update on 2024/01/19: Add multiple reading lists 📖